The Explore TV

 If your budget is tighter, no problem.
 You can visit several spectacular cenotes near downtown Tulum:

-Cenote Dos Ojos, ideal for diving among stalactites (some of the most beautiful we have seen).
+• Cenote Dos Ojos, perfect for diving through the stalactites (some of the most beautiful we have seen).

 Spend a day at the beach and do absolutely nothing.